sthuthib/sthuthib.github.io/README.md

 # sthuthib.github.io
 Website for Leisure Square Cafe.
-Click the link to visit the website - https://sthuthib.github.io/
+Click the link to visit the Website - https://sthuthib.github.io/